Cost and Coverage

 Commercial insurance (US only)

-You will pay $0 out-of-pocket if coverage criteria is met and the test is ordered by a PECOS enrolled clinician.
+You will pay $0 out-of-pocket if coverage criteria are met and the test is ordered by a PECOS-enrolled provider.

-Genomind is covered nationally by Medicare Part B.
+Genomind PGx testing is covered nationally by Medicare Part B.

 Medicare Advantage (Part C)